Mohammad-Nafis-Abdullah/mna-blog-application/README.md

-# Advanced Blog Application
+# Tech Blogs

-An advance blog app where an user can read blogs and post new blogs and delete posted blogs.
+A blog app where an user can read blogs and post new blogs and delete posted blogs.

 ---